Computer-Science-and-Engineering-GNDEC/Hackathon-1.1/problem.md

 ### Invigilator attendance system(PWA)

-The motivation for this system is that an invigilator will able to mark attandene through mobile phone.
+The motivation for this project is that an invigilator will able to mark attandene through mobile phone.
 Features expexted are as follows:

 1. Face recognization to mark attendance.
 2. Sheet number can be scan through QR code scanner inside that app to get sheet number.